jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ### Sights
 The RC1 will be equipped with two sighting systems:
-- A lightweight fixed-power riflescope, practical for 100- to 500-yard engagements
+- A lightweight fixed-power riflescope, for 100- to 500-yard engagements
-- Offset iron sights, optimized for quick target acquisition
+- Offset iron sights, optimized for quick target acquisition within 100 yards

 ## Progress
 Progress on this project is as follows.
 Initially, a few paper parts stand in